 - Divide the batter evenly between the three cake pans.
 Bake at 350°F for 18-22 minutes, rotating the cakes in the oven halfway through to ensure even baking.
 To check for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Allow the cake to cool completely.

 - For the frosting: Cut the butter into pieces.
 Using the paddle attachment, whip the butter for 3-4 minutes, scraping down the bowl occasionally.
-Beat until butter looks light in color.
+Beat until the butter looks light in color.

 - Begin to alternate in the blueberry sauce and heavy whipping cream while alternating in additional cups of powdered sugar until all the powdered sugar, heavy cream and blueberry sauce have been added.
 Continue beating until all ingredients are combined and then beat it at a high speed for 1 minute to whip some additional air into the frosting.